csidsocialmedia/csidsocialmedia.github.io/_posts/2014-06-05-Entropy-the-world-in-our-eyes.markdown

 ---
-title: Entropy the world in our eyes
+title: Entropy: the world in our eyes
 layout: post
 guid:
 comments: true